steinwurf/steinwurf-docs/source/overview.rst

+.. _overview:

 Overview
 ========

-.. _overview:

 Kodo
 ----

 Kodo is a C++ library for implementing Erasure Correcting Codes, in particular Network Codes.
-The library is intended to be used for reliable communication protocols and systems and for research on implementation of Network Codes.
+The library is intended to be used as a building block for reliable communication protocols and systems and for research on the implementation of Network Codes.

 Kodo is available under a research- and education-friendly license, and it enables researchers to implement new codes and algorithms,